Getting your products into people’s hands and generating new sales is tough as a new ecommerce business.

 Once potential customers reach your website, you have to maintain their interest through the following strategies:

 - Focus on creating killer content.
 Write actionable blog posts and send newsletters to encourage people to return to your website regularly.
+Also, make your posts engaging with rich media content.
+You can find new photos with a tool like DepositPhotos and videos with a tool like Adobe Premiere CC.

 - Spice up your social media profiles.
 Encourage first-time site visitors to follow you on Facebook, Twitter, Instagram or LinkedIn.